 There are so many opportunities to give and so many people and organizations in need.
 Pick something close to your heart and give the way you want to give instead of how you think you are supposed to give.

 Be creative.
 Write a poem, start a book, get out the finger paints and a big piece of paper, and express yourself.
 Make.
 Create.
 Enjoy the process with no expectations.

 Frustrated?
 Breathe in.
 Breathe out.
 Worried?
 Breathe in.
 Breathe out.
 Overwhelmed?
 Breathe in.
 Breathe out.
 Confused?
 Breathe in.
 Breathe out.
 Exhausted?
 Breathe in.
 Breathe out.
 Start there and you can often avoid over-thinking and over-reacting.

-There are benefits to moving through life, work, and relationships with a lighter step, a lighter look, and a lighter heart.
-If we want to be light, we have to let go.
+There are benefits to moving through life, work, and relationships with a softer step, a gentler look, and a lighter heart.
+If you want to be light, you have to let go.

 If you’ve already overdone it, consider a full stop.
 Sometimes backing off isn’t enough.
 Take a whole day to yourself and vow to do nothing more than take care of yourself all day long.

-Instead of working so hard to please people, do it all, or control the world, just be love today.
+Instead of working so hard to people please, get it all done or control the world, just be love today.

 Take care of yourself over the holidays.
 It’s the best gift you can give yourself and everyone you love.